openebs/openebs/contribute/design/README.md

 - Node Services provides OpenEBS specific storage intelligence running along-side kubelet like:
   - Maya-agent - includes storage management functionality

-Monitoring and Tracing capabilities are added by instrumenting the above services with prometheus, heapster, grafana, and jaegar.
+Monitoring and tracing capabilities are added by instrumenting the above services with Prometheus, Grafana, and Jaegar.

-*Note: In case of K8s, the monitoring aspects like heapster can be changed in future, depending on the outcome from sig-instrumention design proposals*
+*Note: In case of K8s, the monitoring aspects like heapster can be changed in future, depending on the outcome from sig-instrumentation design proposals*

 ### Source Code